-3.1 Allowances and advances in general
+4.1 Allowances and advances in general

-Section 8(1)(a) was amended -
+Section 8(1)(a) was amended by section 12(1)(a) of the Taxation Laws Amendment Act, No. 30 of 2002 -

-to bring within its ambit all allowances and advances paid by a "principal" to an employee or holder of an office; and

-- to provide that the allowances and advances so paid will be included in taxable income to the extent that they are not expended - o for travelling on business; or - for accommodation, meals and incidental costs while such office holder or employee is obliged to spend a night away from his usual place of residence as a result of business or official purposes; or - by reason of the duties attendant upon public office.
+- to bring within its ambit all allowances and advances paid by a "principal" to an employee or holder of an office; and - to provide that the allowances and advances so paid will be included in taxable income to the extent that they are not expended - - for travelling on business; or - for accommodation, meals and incidental costs while such office holder or employee is obliged to spend a night away from his usual place of residence as a result of business or official purposes; or - by reason of the duties attendant upon public office.

-3.2 Reimbursements
+4.2 Reimbursements